anujns/Machine-Learning/README.md

 ## Programming Assignment 3 - Fairness in ML

 - Implemented 5 different post-processing techniques to assess fairness of ML Model.
 Case Study: Northpointe’s COMPAS system, which is an algorithm widely used for considerations in pretrial detention and sentence determination.
+- Read through "Machine Learning Fairness Primer" for an in-depth understanding of Fairness in ML.